EvergSwe/Kayak_Classes/README.md

   - validation rules for email character @
   - when submited form data is inserted to database table at Code Institute

 ### Footer

 Footer section including links to social media sites for Kayaking Freedom.
 Links will open to new tab to allow easy navigation for the user.

 ### Development planned for next increment

-- multi-page wire frame structure to re-evaluate if new design would add additional value to users.
-If no added values proven go ahead with below changes

 - to improve the usability the topbar is to be fixed on top of the screen and visibal when scrolling is activated, else hidden.

 - form pushed to email when submited to replace the existing data base insert with a confiramtion message

 ## Testing